C2SM/git-course/advanced/Exercise_3.md

 ```
 ## Generate the README file in HTML <a name="html"></a>

 It may be useful to convert the *README* file to HTML in order to see how it will look to a user browsing your repository on the web.
 We will use a document converter called [Pandoc](https://pandoc.org) to do this.
+If you don't have Pandoc installed, there are instructions on how to do so [here](https://pandoc.org/installing.html).
+If you use conda, then `conda install -c conda-forge pandoc` should do the trick.

-You can check if you have Pandoc installed by running the following command:
+You can check if Pandoc is installed correctly by running the following command:

 ```plaintext
 pandoc -h
 ```

-If you don't have Pandoc installed, there are instructions on how to do so [here](https://pandoc.org/installing.html).

 Once you have Pandoc up and running, convert the *README* to an HTML file.